Antisemitism: Russian Empire

-Thousands of Jews were slaughtered by Cossack Haidamaks in the 1768 massacre of Uman in the Kingdom of Poland.
-In 1772, the empress of Russia Catherine II forced the Jews into the Pale of Settlement - which was located primarily in present-day Poland, Ukraine, and Belarus - and to stay in their shtetls and forbade them from returning to the towns that they occupied before the partition of Poland.
+Thousands of Jews were slaughtered by Cossack Haidamaks in the 1768 massacre of Uman, in the Kingdom of Poland.
+In 1772, the empress of Russia, Catherine II, forced the Jews into the Pale of Settlement—which was located primarily in present-day Poland, Ukraine, and Belarus—and to stay in their shtetls and forbade them from returning to the towns that they occupied before the partition of Poland.
 From 1804, Jews were banned from their villages and began to stream into the towns.
 A decree by emperor Nicholas I of Russia in 1827 conscripted Jews under 18 years of age into the cantonist schools for a 25-year military service in order to promote baptism.

 Policy towards Jews was liberalised somewhat under Czar Alexander II.
-However, his assassination in 1881 served as a pretext for further repression such as the May Laws of 1882.
-Konstantin Pobedonostsev, nicknamed the "black czar" and tutor to the czarevitch, later crowned Czar Nicholas II, declared that "One-third of the Jews must die, one-third must emigrate, and one third be converted to Christianity".
+However, his assassination in 1881 served as a pretext for further repression, such as the May Laws of 1882.
+Konstantin Pobedonostsev, a tutor to the czarevitch, later crowned Czar Nicholas II, declared that "One-third of the Jews must die, one-third must emigrate, and one third be converted to Christianity".

+The Protocols of the Elders of Zion, published in Russia in 1903, was an antisemitic forgery.
+Widely circulated and translated, it became a powerful propaganda weapon for antisemitic elements worldwide.
+Henry Ford sponsored its circulation in the United States.
+It claimed a secret Jewish cabal was taking over the world.

+Since late 19th century numerous pogroms in the Russian Empire occurred, contributing to the massive emiration of the Jews from Russia.

+A number of blood libel cases were reported in the Russian Empire in the 19th cetury.